quentinalbertone/kanboard/README.md

 ========
 ### Dockerfile
 The Dockerfile I made is located here `Dockerfile/Dockerfile.buster` with the original Dockerfile provided by the kanboard project.
-As the subject told me to dockerised the application, I choose not to update any original files.
+As the subject told me to dockerise the application, I choose not to update any original files.
 It may add overhead during the build of the image but also add the possibility to choose between `alpine` or `buster` images.

+> I'm pretty sure, I read that some part of the project need root privileged, so I let default docker user
 ### docker-compose
 I imagined a developer which try to test its application, so I created a docker-compose located at the root of the repository.
-This docker-compose build the image each time someone launch it with `docker-compose up --build`.
-It cause a additional time before the test, with the play of layers and cache in docker this additional time remains small.
+This docker-compose build the image each time someone launchs it with `docker-compose up --build`.
+It causes an additional time before the test, with the play of layers and cache in docker this additional time remains small.
-In production the kanboard project will be launch with a database (easier to backup, manage, mutualisation, ...), in my project postgresql.
+In production the kanboard project will be launched with a database (easier to backup, manage, mutualisation, ...), in my project postgresql.
 So I add a postgresql database on the docker-compose.

->
 ### Kubernetes
-In order to deploy kanboard on kubernetes, I made a little kustomize, located on the directory `k8s/bases/kustomization.yaml` This project will link and kustomize :
+In order to deploy kanboard on kubernetes, I made a little kustomize, located on the directory `k8s/bases/kustomization.yaml`.
+This project will link and kustomize :
 * deployment.yaml : kind StatefulSet because it's easier to manage when we are dealing with pv/pvc
 * service.yaml : simple service in order to join kanboard pods